Ashley Kelly (footballer): Oldham Athletic

-Born in Ashton-under-Lyne, Kelly was given a full-time contract with Oldham Athletic in Summer 2007, having successfully played as a youth and reserve player at the club.
+Born in Manchester, Kelly was given a full-time contract with Oldham Athletic in Summer 2007, having successfully played as a youth and reserve player at the club.
 In October 2007, he joined Leigh RMI on loan for one month, making a solitary appearance against Blyth Spartans.
-He later signed for Barrow on loan in December 2007, though never made an appearance.
+He later signed for Barrow on loan in December 2007 & helped them to promotion.

 Kelly's first senior squad appearance for Oldham Athletic came on 12 April 2008 in a 2–0 win over Leyton Orient.
-In April 2008, both Kelly and teammate Mike Pearson were told that they were to be released at the end of their contracts.
+In April 2008, Kelly and teammate Mike Pearson could not agree terms on a contract extension & both left the club.

 Into Non-league

-After his release from 'the Latics', he has a short spell at Salford City, before moving to Curzon Ashton.
+After leaving ‘the Latics', he has a short spell at Salford City, before moving to Curzon Ashton.

 He then joined Conference North side Hyde F.C. in December 2011.
 In the summer of 2012 he joined Northwich Victoria but left the club within the first few months of the season.

 As of 2016, Kelly does not currently play for any football team.